public final class Temperature extends java.lang.Object implements java.lang.Comparable<Temperature>, java.io.Serializable

 are made for floating-point imprecision (so for example a

-will be treated as
+step of 0.4999999 will be treated as

-- if any of the parameters are
+0.5).java.lang.IllegalArgumentException - if any of the parameters are

-; if firstValue
+NaN; if firstValue or

-are outside of their allowed range
+lastValue are outside of their allowed range

 (-459.4°F to 5432°F inclusive); if lastValue

-is less than firstValue
+is less than firstValue; if step is not

-is not a multiple of
+positive; or if step is not a multiple of

-(allowing for slight deviations caused by
+0.1 (allowing for slight deviations caused by

-floating-point imprecision).celsiusRange(double, double, double)
+floating-point imprecision).celsiusRange(double, double, double),

-TemperatureUnit.range(double, double, double)
+TemperatureUnit.range(double, double, double)public TemperatureUnit unit()

 public boolean isCelsius()